-Create product variants on Amazon – How it works and why you should rely on it!
+Creating product variations on Amazon – How to do it and why you should focus on it!

 Wie Sie bei Amazon Produktvarianten erstellen

 Variety makes life more beautiful.
-Whether it’s donuts in the flavors of strawberry, chocolate, and lemon or the favorite shirt in all colors.
-We like variety, and sometimes consumers even need variants, for example when it comes to clothing sizes.
+Whether it’s donuts in strawberry, chocolate, and lemon flavors or the favorite shirt in all colors.
+We like variety, and sometimes consumers even need variations, for example, when it comes to clothing sizes.

-Sellers like vendors can create product variants on Amazon.
-How this works and what you should know can be found here.
+Sellers and vendors can create product variations on Amazon.
+How to do this and what you should know can be found here.

-Not only on Amazon can sellers who have the appropriate writing rights for the respective ASIN create product variants.
+Not only on Amazon can sellers with the appropriate writing rights for the respective ASIN create product variations.
 Various fashion providers like H&M, Zalando, and Otto have been relying on this method for a long time.
 A T-shirt in sizes XS to XL – five variations of one item.

-Or phone cases: A special case for the iPhone XS in various colors and patterns from floral prints to animal prints, here there is a whole range of possible variants.
+Or phone cases: A special case for the iPhone XS in various colors and patterns, from floral prints to animal prints, there are a whole range of possible variations.

-Of course, sellers on marketplaces like eBay and Amazon can also offer their products with different variants, provided they have the appropriate writing rights, for example if they are the owners of a brand.
-Of course, there are also guidelines from the online giant regarding the content of product variants.
+Of course, sellers on marketplaces like eBay and Amazon can also offer their products with different variations, provided they have the appropriate writing rights, for example, if they are brand owners.
+Of course, there are also guidelines from the online giant regarding the content of product variations.

-Amazon itself states that products that meet the following requirements are expected to work well as variants:
+Amazon itself states that products that meet the following requirements are likely to perform well as variations:

 • The products are practically identical.